 Our clinic is currently open Monday, Tuesday, Wednesday, and Friday from 8:00am-4:30pm.
 We are presently closed on Thursday.
 Examinations are by appointment only.
 If you call our office after hours or during a weekend, you may reach Dr. Rogerson, Renee Burke PA-C, or Joanna Hutchins PA-C directly or leave a message on our answering machine.

 Insurances that both Stoughton Hospital and Dr. Rogerson are contracted with are as follows: WPS, WEA (through Alliance), Worker’s compensation, Medicare, Medicaid, Alliance, GHC (limited- call our office for clarification).
-Dr. Rogerson has a limited Physicians Plus HMO contract for only PP+ members of Stoughton Hospital, Stoughton School District, and State of Wisconsin employees from Jan 1, 2014 until January 1, 2015.
+Dr. Rogerson currently has a limited Physicians Plus HMO contract for only PP+ members of Stoughton Hospital, Stoughton School District, and State of Wisconsin employees.
 Stoughton Hospital accepts Physicians Plus.
 Dr. Rogerson is an out-of-network provider for all HMO point-of-service (POS) plans, Anthem Blue Cross Blue Shield, United, Cigna, Humana, and Aetna but often sees patients with these insurances.
-If surgery is necessary, Stoughton Hospital does have contracts with Anthem Blue Cross Blue Shield Preferred HMO/POS, Blue Access, and Blue Traditional plans, United (not medical assistance), and Cigna insurances.
+If surgery is necessary, Stoughton Hospital does have contracts with Anthem Blue Cross Blue Shield Preferred HMO/POS, Blue Access, and Blue Traditional plans, United (not medical assistance), Humana, and Cigna insurances.
 Aetna claims often process through Health EOS.
-Stoughton Hospital does not have a contract with Humana.
 We have a contract with Tricare, however, Stoughton Hospital does not.
 All surgical patients should get prior authorization for both surgeon and hospital fees prior to proceeding with surgery.

 As a courtesy to our patients, we will be happy to help you complete and submit medical claims to your primary and secondary insurance, including Medicare.
 We are always here to assist you, but we rely on you to provide us with current insurance information.
 Questions that arise regarding your specific insurance coverage are between you and the insurance company, and you should contact your carrier to resolve any difficulties.